 If you wish to read more on how to use proxies for business, you can find it in our blog post.

 The future of data scraping

 Data scraping reigns in the present, but what about its future?
 According to Oxylabs Research Department’s data analysis based on our clients’ web scraping operations, data gathering has drastically increased over the course of a year.

 In Q2 2019, there was a substantial 53.3% request growth noted via data center proxies, comparing to Q2 2018 recorded metrics.

 And, our Real-Time Crawler had an overwhelming 153.5% request growth over the course of a year.

 Based on these findings, it is safe to say that data scraping requirements will only continue to grow, and the data acquired will be used as primary source for business insights for future development.

 Data scraping solutions

-For any web scraping operation, you’ll need a vast amount of proxies to successfully connect to the desired data source through your automated web scraping script.
+Proxies are a versatile tool that can be used with many applications and with different goals in mind.
+For example, a Chrome proxy can be used by a private individual seeking anonymity.
+However, for any web scraping operation, you’ll need a vast amount of proxies to successfully connect to the desired data source through your automated web scraping script.
 The proxies you set up will gather the required data from publicly available sources, slipping under anti-scraping measures.